Federal Requirements Study Guide for the PTCB Exam

 General Information

-Handling and Disposal of Pharmacy Substances and Waste
+Storage, Handling, and Disposal of Pharmacy Substances and Waste

 Hazardous Materials

 In case of accidental exposure, you should be aware of the equipment available in your workplace to emergently help minimize exposure and injury.
-This could include an eyewash station, shower, or other emergent cleaning mechanism.
+This could include an eyewash station, shower, or other emergency cleaning mechanism.
 Follow the instructions on the SDS for the specific product you are working with.
-Follow all instructions for cleanup of the hazardous materials, including the use of specific spill kits that allow you to safely clean up the product.
+Follow all instructions for cleanup of the hazardous materials, including the use of specific spill kits that allow you to safely eliminate the product.
 It is also important to report any incidents to your supervisor.

 Non-Hazardous Materials

-These materials have the potential to cause harm if dumped down the drain, which inevitably may end up in our waterways.
-Depending on the material, they will either end up in solid landfill or destroyed by incineration.
+These materials also have the potential to cause harm if dumped down the drain, which inevitably may end up in our waterways.
+Depending on the material, they will either end up in a solid landfill or be destroyed by incineration.
 Non-hazardous waste can range from materials used to prepare a compounded product to products that have passed their intended expiration date.

 Pharmaceutical Substances

-A pharmaceutical substance is any substance used for therapeutic treatment.
-To simplify it, pharmaceutical substances are medications or the ingredients used to make them.
-Medicine like warfarin, tretinoin, finasteride, and methotrexate fall under the hazardous pharmaceutical substance list.
-Non-hazardous pharmaceutical substances include drugs like amoxicillin, diphenhydramine, ranitidine, or atorvastatin.
+Non-hazardous pharmaceutical substances include drugs like amoxicillin, diphenhydramine, ranitidine, and atorvastatin.
 Expired pharmaceutical substances can be sent back to the manufacturer for reverse distribution.
 Vaccines, syringes, and needles must be disposed of in a sharps container to prevent an accidental needle stick.

 Controlled Substances